mshrm-studio/blockchain-signing-jwt/README.md

 ### Token Generation Options
 ```
 {
-    // This is the key used to generaate the token (private key).
+    // This is the key used to generate the token (private key).
     "Secret": "8a1dd1f0-dc55-4e0e-91a0-81fe44417661",

     // This is the token expiry time.